Sup2point0/integrity/questions/addvent/p24c-st1.md

 ## Solution

 We wish to find $P(\text{tripped} > 0)$.
 Finding the individual probabilities for 1 person being tripped up, 2 people, 3 people, etc. is not viable.
-Instead, we can find the probability of the <em>opposite</em> scenario occurring – that is, nobody trips up – and subtract this from $1$.
+Instead, we can find the probability of the *opposite* scenario occurring – that is, nobody trips up – and subtract this from $1$.

 ```math
 P(\text{tripped} > 0) = 1 - P(\text{tripped} = 0)
 ```

 For each person, the probability they trip up is $0.01 \% = 0.0001$ (be careful with how many zeroes you have!).
-So the probability they <em>don’t</em> trip up is $1 - 0.0001 = 0.9999$.
+So the probability they *don’t* trip up is $1 - 0.0001 = 0.9999$.

 Now we find how many people walk past in a week.
 If $3$ walk past every minute, then $3 \cdot 60 = 180$ walk past in an hour, and $180 \cdot 9 = 1620$ walk past in the whole day.
 A school week runs from Monday to Friday, so in the whole week a total of $1620 \cdot 5 = 8100$ people walk past Santa.